-- There are plenty of VPN providers that offer not only paid services, but also free VPN servers.
+- There are plenty of VPN providers that offer paid services, as well as free VPN servers.

-Although VPNs have lots of advantages, there are also some not so positive aspects that you should consider:
+Although VPNs have lots of advantages, there are also some not-so-positive features that you should consider:

-- VPN servers must encrypt all the internet traffic that goes through them and that can take a toll on performance and speed.
+- VPN servers must encrypt all the internet traffic that goes through them, which can take a toll on performance and speed.

 - When you connect to a VPN server, every bit of data between you and the server is encrypted.
 However, that data is decrypted on the VPN server, so it knows what you do on the internet.
-It’s essential that VPN providers don’t keep logs about your activity.
-Otherwise, the VPN provider will know how you are using its service.
-Also, their logs may be used by other organizations which get authorized or unauthorized access to it (NSA anyone?).
+VPN providers mustn't keep logs about your activity.
+Otherwise, the VPN provider knows how you are using its service.
+Those logs can also be used by other organizations that get authorized or unauthorized access to it.

-- Solid VPN services tend to have higher costs than what you’d pay for a good proxy.
-All that encryption means that VPN server must have powerful hardware to keep up with the demand.
+- Trustworthy VPN services tend to have higher costs than what you'd pay for a good proxy.
+All that encryption means that VPN servers must have powerful hardware to keep up with the demand.